 The first thing you’ll want to do is ask if taking photos is allowed (this rule applies not only to sushi shops, but to other restaurants in Japan as well).

-Most sushi-ya are very small, intimate spaces so you’ll want to be careful not to disrupt your fellow diners’ experience.
+Most sushi-ya are very small, intimate spaces so you’ll want to be careful not to disrupt your fellow diners’ experiences.

-If you are given permission to take photos, we highly recommend being selective, rather than just taking pictures of everything.
+If you are given permission to take photos, be selective, rather than just taking pictures of everything.

-Also, if taking photos is very important to you, a great thing to do is decide beforehand that one of you will take the photos, instead of all of you snapping away.
+Also, if you’re dining with another person, a great thing to do is decide beforehand that one of you will take the photos, instead of both of you snapping away.